gpbalsamo/MacTips/README.md

 MacTips
 =======

-Setup of MacPro (OS X 10.14, Mojave) for Computing in Earth System Science
+Setup of MacPro (OS X 10.15, Catalina) for Computing in Earth System Science
 ----------------------------------------------------------------------------

 Science libraries for Mac can be installed quite easily via the MacPorts project from http://www.macports.org